3 dead, 14 hospitalized in potential act of terrorism in downtown Austin, FBI says

 The FBI said it was too early in the investigation to determine an exact motivation for the shooting.
 "There were indicators on the subject and in his vehicle that indicate potential nexus to terrorism," Doran said.

-Law enforcement officials said they are not releasing the name of the suspect or victims at this time due to the ongoing investigation.
+Law enforcement officials said they are not releasing the name of the victims at this time due to the ongoing investigation.

 The suspect then drove west, parked his vehicle on nearby Wood Street and got out of his vehicle with a rifle, Davis said.
 The suspect then shot people who were walking along Sixth Street, the chief said, before he was shot and killed by responding officers.